spine-tools/Spine-Toolbox/docs/source/spine_db_editor/adding_data.rst

 Enter the names of the entities under **entity name**.
 The column **alternative** is optional.
 It defaults to the first alternative in the **Alternative** -dock widget (normally *Base* will automatically set the entity active in the selected alternative.
+The cell under **entity group** is also optional.
+By filling it, the entity will be automatically added to the group that is specified in the cell.
+If the entity group doesn't exist, it will also be created.
 Finally, select the databases where you want to add the entities under **databases**.
 When you're ready, press **Ok**.
 Rows can once again be deleted with the **Remove selected rows** -button.

 With N-D entity classes, the elements need to be specified.
 After defining the elements the entity's name can be
 modified: